pspachos/RSSI-Dataset-for-Indoor-Localization-Fingerprinting/README.md

 S. Sadowski, P. Spachos, K. Plataniotis, "Memoryless Techniques and Wireless Technologies for Indoor Localization with the Internet of Things", IEEE Internet of Things Journal.

  # Dataset
-The RSSI dataset is seperated based on the experimental scenario and furthermore on wireless technology (i.e. WiFi, BLE, and Zigbee).
-Each folder contains three additional folders seperating where the data was gathered (Pathloss, Database, and Tests).
+The RSSI dataset contains a folder for each experimental scenario and furthermore on wireless technology (i.e. Zigbee, BLE, and WiFi).
+Each folder contains three additional folders where the data was gathered (Pathloss, Database, and Tests).
 Pathloss contains 18 files measuring the RSSI at varying distances from the devices.
 The number of files located in Database and Tests varies based on the scenario.

-For each technology the file name corresponds to the point as to where the data was gathered.
-For specific locations, the (x,y) coordinates can be seen in the appropiate .xlsx file.
+For each technology, the file name corresponds to the point as to where the data was gathered.
+For specific locations, the (x,y) coordinates can be seen in the appropriate .xlsx file.

-For the files in the Database and Tests folders there are approximatly 300 reading.
-In the Pathloss folder there are a approximatly 50 only occuring from a single node.
+For the files in the Database and Tests folders, there are approximately 300 reading.
+In the Pathloss folder, there are approximately 50 only occurring from a single node.
 Readings appear in the format "Node *Letter*: *Value*" where:

 *Letter* corresponds to the transmitter that signal was sent from, represented by 'A', 'B', or 'C'.